dzimchuk/ghost-azure-blob-storage/README.md

 storage: {
   active: 'azure-blob-storage',
   'azure-blob-storage': {
-    connectionString: 'your storage account connection string', // if not found, the module will try to use 'AZURE_STORAGE_CONNECTION_STRING' environment variable
+    connectionString: 'your storage account connection string',
     container: 'your container name', // lowercase, 3-63 characters, only letters, numbers or dashes (-), default is 'ghost'
-    cdnUrl: 'your CDN endpoint', // optional
+    cdn: 'your CDN endpoint', // optional
     useHttps: true|false // use https CDN endpoint, optional, default is 'false' }
 }
 ```

+The following environment variables can be used to provide values for the above settings:

+- storage_connectionString or AZURE_STORAGE_CONNECTION_STRING
+- storage_container
+- storage_cdn
+- storage_use_https

+Environment variables take precedence over config.js values and defaults.

 ## License